 How to Tell a Stronger Nonprofit Story

-Your stories are already there.
-They live in your mission, your people, and the communities you serve every day.
-The key is finding them and sharing them in the right way, across your content, visuals, and social channels.
+The good news is the stories are already there.
+They live in your mission, your people, and the communities you serve.
+The work is finding them and sharing them well.

 Lead with Why

-Distill your purpose into a few key themes and make sure each story supports those themes.
-The connection doesn’t always need to be obvious, but the underlying message should always be clear and consistent.
+Distill those answers into a few clear themes and make sure every story you tell connects back to them.
+The connection doesn't always need to be obvious, but the underlying message should be consistent.
+When it is, your storytelling builds on itself over time instead of starting from scratch with every campaign.

 Show the Impact

-Start with measurable results: meals served, scholarships awarded, lives changed.
-But don’t stop there.
-Reach out to the people you serve and let them share their stories in their own words.
+Impact is where purpose becomes real.
+Start with measurable results — meals served, scholarships awarded, people housed — but don't stop there.
+Reach out to the people you serve and let them share their experiences in their own words.
+Testimonials, photos, and short videos make impact personal in a way that data alone never will.

 Sound Like a Human

-Write like you talk.
-Imagine sitting across from someone who just asked about your nonprofit.
+The best nonprofit stories don't sound like marketing copy.
+Imagine sitting across from someone who just asked what your organization does.
 What would you say?
 How would your passion come through?
+Write like that.

-On high-impact pages like donation forms, ditch the generic copy.
-Instead, use storytelling to show how each gift creates change.
+On high-stakes pages like donation forms, use storytelling to show how each gift creates change.
 Reinforce the emotional why.
 Make it easy for someone to say yes.

 What's Your Nonprofit Story?

 At Deep Varnish, we help purpose-driven organizations turn their stories into action.
-Whether you need sharper messaging or a smarter content strategy, let’s talk about what’s possible.
+If you want sharper messaging or a smarter content strategy, we'd love to talk about what's possible.